-I got that craving for oven fajitas the other day and just had to have ’em.
-I decided to switch things up a bit this time and use portobello caps in place of the chicken, and add a little smoky chipotle powder to the spice mix.
-These Chipotle Portobello Oven Fajitas are simply a new twist on the classic, so if you don’t want to use portobellos or don’t have chipotle powder, check out the original Easy Oven Fajitas recipe to see how to use chicken or check out the original spice mix.
+I got that craving for fajitas the other day and just had to have ’em.
+I decided to switch things up a bit from my usual oven fajitas and use portobello caps in place of the chicken.
+I also added a little smoky chipotle powder to the spice mix to keep things interesting.
+These Chipotle Portobello Oven Fajitas are a new and welcome twist on the classic.
+A little squeeze of lime on top and a slice or two of creamy avocado, and you have a really tasty meat-free dinner.

 See this recipe used in my weekly meal prep.

 Chipotle Portobello Oven Fajitas